UdaySingh29-vit/DSN-Project-1/README.md

 ## Overview

-Visually impaired individuals rely on canes and guide dogs for physical navigation, but these tools offer no real-time awareness of moving hazards or unfamiliar surroundings ahead of time.
-This project combines object detection, monocular depth estimation, motion tracking, and lightweight object memory into a single real-time pipeline — using only a standard webcam or phone camera — to give users spoken, situational awareness of their environment as they move.
+Visually impaired individuals commonly rely on canes and guide dogs for navigation.
+While these aids provide effective real-time assistance, they have limitations in detecting and communicating information about distant or dynamically changing objects and unfamiliar surroundings.
+This project combines object detection, monocular depth estimation, motion tracking, and lightweight object memory into a single real-time pipeline— — using only a standard webcam or phone camera — to give users spoken, situational awareness of their environment as they move.

 This system is designed as a **supplement** to existing mobility aids, not a replacement.